DavidVujic/vanillajs-components/blogpost.md

 <script data-main="lib/bundle/main" src="lib/vendor/requirejs.js"></script>
 ```

 The package.json file now contains a bundle script.
 The source code in this branch is compiled from ES2017 to browser friendly AMD modules.
-With Require.js, there is a tool for bundling & minification included (called r.js).
-I am using r.js in this branch.
+With Require.js, there is a tool for bundling & minification included (called r.js) and it is used in this branch.

-Note: as an alternative, babel can compile ES2017 code to plain vanilla JavaScript without modules and without any dependencies to third party module systems.
+Note: babel can also compile ES2017 code to plain vanilla JavaScript without modules and without any dependencies to third party module systems.
 ```json
 "bundle": "node node_modules/.bin/r.js -o baseUrl=lib name=main out=lib/bundle/main.js"
 ```